Noggin Cove, Newfoundland and Labrador: History

 Almost all of the earliest permanent settlers were Methodist and since there was no church in Noggin Cove they went to the nearby community of Frederickton to attend the Methodist church.
-They was a school built in the early 20th century which they also used as a chapel.
+There was a school built in the early 20th century which they also used as a chapel.
 Noggin Cove came under the Carmanville Methodist Circuit in the 20th century.

 Geography

 Noggin Cove is in Newfoundland within Subdivision L of Division No. 8.